10 Things I Wish I Knew About Long Term Therapy

 Don’t expect to feel “cured” after just one visit

 First, let me mention that not everyone has a match made in heaven on their first visit with a new therapist.
-I was really fortunate that Stacey and I were a good fit from the get-go.
-Even she reminded me that some people take a few tries to get comfortable and have a connection with their therapist.
+I was fortunate that Stacy and I were a good fit from the get-go.
+Even she reminded me that some people take a few tries to get comfortable and connect with their therapist.
 If you walk away from your first few appointments feeling yucky and misunderstood, consider trying someone different.
 But don’t give up entirely.
 Your efforts to find the right match now will lead to better success later!
 I promise!

 Therapy Truth #8

 You don’t need to cry

 I remember feeling like the whole point of seeing a therapist was for her to make me cry.
 I even asked her one day if she kept a tally of how many people she could make cry in a day!
 She just laughed at me!
 Most of the time we spend talking is filled with everyday conversation and even laughter.
 Stacy tells me regularly that she finds my delivery funny.
 She also tells me that she looks forward to my appointment every week.
 Maybe she tells that to all of her clients, but I still love to hear it!